Key Data Consumers

 consumeKeyData()

-function should not read storage slots which can later be updated. - The contract should not perform external calls to addresses that are not precompiles.
+function should not read from storage slots which can later be updated (ideally, from no storage at all). - The contract should not perform external calls to addresses that are not precompiles.

 - If you do perform an external call to a non-precompile address, check that